-Approximately 80% of people who have attempted suicide told someone.
-Suicidal thoughts can be triggered by a major crisis, such as the death of a family member or friend, end of a significant relationship, or being academically dismissed from school.
+Approximately 80% of people who have engaged in suicidal acts have sent out warning signs to those around them.
+Suicidal ideation (thoughts) and behaviors can be triggered by a stressful event or major crisis, such as the death of a family member or friend, end of a significant relationship, or being academically dismissed from school.
+It is important to remember that what makes events stressful is individualized, what may seem relatively trivial to one person may seem devastating to another.

-High-risk signs of suicidal intent: negative perceptions of life; intense feelings of hopelessness and futility, particularly if accompanied by anxiety; feelings of alienation and isolation; the idea that death is a solution to end stress; a personal and/or family history of depression and previous attempts; a history of substance abuse; and/or a history of self-damaging acts.
+High-risk signs of suicidal intent: negative perceptions of self-and/or life; intense feelings of hopelessness, unbearable pain, and/or perceived burdensomeness; feelings of alienation and isolation; possessing lethal means; a personal and/or family history of depression; previous suicidal acts; history of self-harming acts; history of substance abuse; sudden and unusually relief or improvement from pain and/or situation; and giving away prized possessions.

-A suicidal person is often intensely ambivalent about killing him/herself and is usually open to talking about his/her suicidal concerns.
-People at greater risk of a lethal suicide attempt talk about or write a lot about death and they have a specific plan for killing themselves, have means to carry out the act (e.g., medication, knives, firearms), abuse alcohol and other substances, and tend to be socially isolated.
+A person experiencing suicidality is often intensely ambivalent about killing themselves and is usually open to talking about their suicidal concerns.
+People at greater risk of engaging in lethal suicide acts may talk about or frequently write about death, research ways to kill themselves and/or have a specific plan for taking their own life, have the means to carry out the act (e.g., medication, knives, firearms), may have substance abuse issues, and tend to be socially isolated.

-Imminent danger signs: highly disruptive behavior (hostility, aggression); inability to communicate clearly (disjointed thoughts, slurred speech); loss of contact with reality (seeing/hearing things not there, beliefs at odds with reality); overt suicidal thoughts and gestures (suicide is a current option); or homicidal threats.
+Imminent danger signs: highly disruptive behavior (hostility, aggression); inability to communicate clearly (disjointed thoughts, slurred speech); loss of contact with reality (seeing/hearing things not there, beliefs at odds with reality); suicide plan (suicide is a current option); or suicidal/homicidal threats.
 In such cases, call 9-1-1.

-If someone is suicidal and wants to talk to someone anonymously, the Idaho Suicide Prevention Hotline 1-800-273-TALK is a free, 24-hour service for anyone in crisis or emotional distress.
+If someone is experiencing a mental health crisis, suicide ideation, and/or engaging in suicidal behaviors and wants to talk to someone anonymously, the Idaho Suicide Prevention Hotline 1-800-273-TALK is a free, 24-hour service for anyone in crisis, emotional distress or just needing someone to listen or talk to.

 1. Seek assistance.
 The following resources are available to help you.